-ROPS line item 39, a Professional Services Agreement with the firm of Cox, Castle & Nicholson and an enforceable obligation of the Successor Agency pursuant to Section 34171(d)(1()F), and a portion of the Administrative Cost allowance in ROPS line item 1, will be utilized by the Successor Agency to fund the costs of legal services incurred in preparing and negotiating the terms of the O&M Agreement and LUC with DTSC; obtaining the confirmation of the immunity under the Polanco Act from DTSC discussed below; and transferring South Bayfront Site B to the City in accordance with the LRPMP.
-For the ROPS 19-20 cycle and as reflected in ROPS line item 39, it is estimated that the Successor Agency will incur approximately \$50,000 for the services provided by Cox, Castle & Nicholson.
+ROPS line item 39, a Professional Services Agreement with the firm of Cox, Castle & Nicholson and an enforceable obligation of the Successor Agency pursuant to Section 34171(d)(1()F), and a portion of the Administrative Cost allowance in ROPS line item 1, will be utilized by the Successor Agency to fund the costs of legal services incurred in reviewing the O&M Plan, preparing and negotiating the terms of the O&M Agreement, if required, and LUC with DTSC, obtaining the confirmation of the immunity under the Polanco Act from DTSC discussed below, and transferring Site B to the City in accordance with the LRPMP.
+For the ROPS 20-21 cycle and as reflected in ROPS line item 39, it is estimated that the Successor Agency will incur approximately \$50,000 for the services provided by Cox, Castle & Nicholson.